The Impact Of Binge Eating Disorder On Mental Health

 Depression and low mood are common.
 You feel strong hate for what just happened to your body but you don’t see a way out or you don’t have an answer.

-You might also feel regret – and this can happen both during and after a binge.
+There may be feelings of regret.
+And this can happen both during and after a binge.
 You could feel like you shouldn’t have done that or you should have been able to stop yourself.

 You might feel guilt and anger – disappointment or resentment that you let yourself or someone else down, or feeling like you should have been able to do better.